apacheignite/documentation/3rd-party-integration/load-tests.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Using custom key/value classes"
+  "title": "Using Custom Key/Value Classes"
 }
 [/block]
 If you want to use your custom key/value classes for load tests you should: